 Hello!
 How is it going?
 Today I’m back an informative post about some of the questions that I receive more often.
-In this case I’m going to talk about acids, those products about which I sometimes speak so normally and that can be unknown for many.
-Normally I speak of some particular acid (as in this post, in which I told you about glycolic acid), but today I want to give you a more global introduction to know what you can find and know which is best for your skin type, when it is best to use them and with how often you should use them.
+In this case I’m going to talk about acids, those products about which I sometimes speak so normally and that can be unknown for many, even though they are a more gentle option than physical exfoliants (Foreo, scrubs, etc.).
+Normally I speak of some particular acid (as in this post, in which I told you about ascorbic acid), but today I want to give you a more global introduction to know what you can find and know which is best for your skin type, when it is best to use them and with how often you should use them.
 Do you want to learn a little more about this topic?
 Here we go!

 In this post I’m going to talk about these topics:

 - Hyaluronic acid.

 - Alpha-lipoic acid.

 - Salicylic acid (BHA or Beta Hydroxy acids).

 1. WHAT ARE ACIDS?